ACP Sessions

 Interactive Behavior

-Cursor ACP sessions can emit interactive extension requests such as questions, plan approval flows, todo updates, delegated-task notices, and generated-asset notices.
+Cursor ACP sessions emit interactive extension requests such as questions, plan approval flows, todo updates, delegated-task notices, and generated-asset notices.
+Grok ACP sessions do not currently emit interactive extension methods (see “Grok Status Notices” above for the non-interactive _x.ai/* methods Grok does emit).

 • HTTP/Web UI shows interactive cards for questions and plan approval, plus rendered status cards for todo, task, and generated-image events